This is a brief summary relating some of the ideas of P. D. Ouspensky

 and G. I. Gurdjieff with some of the ideas of Arthur M. Young.

-actual correlation of these ideas is not profound and broadly-based.
+mean the actual correlation of these ideas is not profound

-of Gurdjieff and Ouspensky is a fundamental law called the "Law of
+the ideas of Gurdjieff and Ouspensky is a fundamental law called

 Both Young and Ouspensky were strongly influenced by ancient tradition